VCS-Emergencies-Partnership/-ad-hoc-analysis/README.md

 ### Local capability mapping mockup

 This contains code for a Shiny app created to demo what the local capability mapping project output could look like.
 The data used is mock data.

+### VCSEP regions boundaries

+The VCSEP regional boundaries changed as Thames Valley area moved from the South East to the South West.